Table of Contents

 An acute upper respiratory tract infection is the most recurrently occurring viral infection in the world and is the foremost cause behind doctor visits.
 It is the common reason for student’s and laborer’s absence in school and at work.
 In fact, it is estimated that children in school can have 6 to 12 sessions of colds per year whereas youngsters and adults typically have 2 to 4 colds annually.
 It is expected that people in the United States of America suffer predictably 1 billion sessions of colds annually, with roughly about 22 million days of academic absences witnessed per year and with an economic fall of greater than 20 billion dollars per year due to work absence because of the common cold.

-The common cold not only hinders studies and work but it also impedes the body’s other system as it can lead to severe ear infection along with discharge, inflammation, and infection to sinuses and asthma.
+The common cold not only hinders studies and work but it also impedes the body’s other systems as it can lead to severe ear infection along with discharge, inflammation, and infection to sinuses and asthma.
 It can also cause bronchiolitis, pharyngitis, and pneumonia in children.
 There has been no cure discovered for the common cold.
 It usually remains exaggerated for 2 to 3 days and completely cured within 10 days.
 If not settled down within 10 days, then visiting a primary care doctor is a must.

 CAUSES OF THE COMMON COLD: